Uncovering Social Network Activity Using Joint User and Topic Interaction

 \subsubsection{Results}

-For the \texttt{music2} dataset (\Fig{sub:lglk_music2}), we first notice that both linear models, \IC and \MIClin, have the same learning behavior over different fractions of the test set, though \MIClin has a better test-likelihood score.
-Similarly for \CC and \MIC, which are equipped with Boltzmann mixing function, where \MIC performs better.
-Next, using the models learned on the training data, we generate event logs and compare them with the real test event logs.
-In \Fig{sub:inv_l1_music2}, we observe that the inverse $l_1$-distance is slightly better for linear models, however the Pearson correlation in \Fig{sub:corr_2_music2} suggests that \MIC replicates best the real event generation process.
+Table \ref{tab:full_lglk} reports the test log-likelihood divided by the number of test events for all users, for the four real datasets.
+There, \MIC achieves the best or tied for the best performance in three datasets (and close second for the fourth one), confirming its ability to adapt to different real-world cascade dynamics.
+The table also illustrates the interest of considering both nonlinear cascade competition and interaction, by comparing \MIC to its ablated variants.
+A more detailed analysis follows, where we discuss the performance of the models on each dataset, and using various evaluation measures.

-Regarding the \texttt{url} dataset, the test log-likelihoods plotted in \Fig{sub:lglk_url} indicate that most of the models present the same learning tendency, with \CC being slightly inferior. \Fig{sub:lglk_url} shows that all models benefit from as the training set grows (note that \IC is plotted exactly below \MIClin); note that the number of events per user are here smaller than in \Fig{sub:lglk_music2}, also this dataset has greater complexity.
+\Fig{fig:eval_url_ely2017} shows results, arranged in rows, for three of the datasets that have a small number of cascades.
+The columns correspond to the three evaluation measures we use: test log-likelihood, inverse $l_1$-distance, and Pearson correlation.
+The first row refers to the smallest dataset, \texttt{music2}, where we see that \MIC starts with a much higher log-likelihood with less data and then competes with \MIClin.
+The other two measures --that do not encompass cascade interaction-- with \CC having the worst score.
+Despite the small size and simplicity of this dataset, we already see that accounting for cascade interactions is beneficial.
+For the \texttt{url} dataset, the test log-likelihoods plotted in \Fig{sub:lglk_url} indicate that all models benefit as the training set grows (note: \IC is plotted exactly below \MIClin), with \CC being slightly inferior.
 For the generation of events, \Fig{sub:inv_l1_url} indicates that even if the scores vary notably across the cascades, \MIC achieves a better approximation for $3$ out of the $6$ cascades, and is overall a little below linear models.
 Nevertheless, the Pearson correlation in \Fig{sub:corr_url} shows that, cascade-wise, \MIC is better or comparable to the other models, and overall exhibits a higher correlation to the real data.
-It is worth noting that \IC and \CC obtain negative scores for the $2$nd and the $6$th cascade.
-To qualitatively assess the performance of the model, we also compare the test intensity to the one sampled from the learned model, as well as the theoretical expected intensity. \Fig{fig:ints_url} shows that the empirical conditional intensities over time of \MIC model are in agreement with the real test data, indicating an agreement between our numerical and analytical results in the context of the \texttt{url} dataset.
+Note that \IC and \CC obtain negative scores for the $2$nd and the $6$th cascade.